 - 1. Not more than one student may sign out for the restroom, locker or office at a time.
 No exceptions. - 2.
 Before signing out, the student must present a corridor pass, signed by the teacher in charge of the area they are going to. - 3.
-Keep the room neat and clean. - 4.
-Get permission to talk from the study hall teacher. - 5.
-Students are not permitted to drink soda or have food - 6.
-Students should expect supervisors to use appropriate means to enforce all regulations including a verbal warning, restriction of sign out privileges, and detention assignments through the principal's office.
+With the supervisor's permission, more than one student may sign out to work on projects. - 4.
+Keep the room neat and clean.
+Soda and food are not permitted. - 5.
+Students are not permitted to sign anyone but themselves in and out of study hall or access period. - 6.
+Students should expect supervisors to use appropriate means to enforce all regulations including a verbal warning, restriction of sign out privileges, and detention assignments.

-210-PLAN
+210-PLAN and Spring Semester Final Exams

-The 210 Plan will be implemented for seniors only at the beginning of 4th quarter.
+The 210 Plan will be implemented for all students at the beginning of the 4th quarter.
 The plan will operate as follows:

 - 1. No more than TWO (2) EXCUSED ABSENCES for any period.
-All excused absences count toward the 210 plan except: - a.
-School activities: such as drivers license, field trips, club activities. - b.
-Attendance at funeral of immediate family.
+All excused absences count toward the - 210 plan except: - a.
+School activities: such as a driver's license, field trips, club activities. - b.
+Attendance at funerals of immediate family.
 (Mother, Father, Brother, Sister, Grandparents) - c.
 Students receiving homebound instruction through the school will be considered in attendance - d.
-Students with any un-excused absences will automatically be off the 210 Plan. - 2.
+Students with any unexcused absences will automatically be off the 210 Plan. - 2.
 ONE (1) TARDY for the 4th quarter is allowed. - 3.
 ZERO (0) DETENTIONS OR DISCIPLINARY ACTIONS assigned by the office.
 Any disciplinary action will result in the student being taken off the 210 Plan.